Bacon and copper lead commodity price surge

 Risings prices already have started to reach consumers: the Fed’s preferred PCE inflation index rose 2.3 percent year-over-year in March, according to government data Friday.

-And big consumer product manufacturers like Procter and Gamble, Kimberly-Clark and Coca-Cola have all announced plans to raise prices.
+And big consumer product manufacturers like Procter and Gamble, Kimberly-Clark and Coca-Cola have all announced plans to raise prices.—AFP